 7. Things you must consider while buying Gold

-Gold is considered to be an investment in many cultures.
-Accordingly, it is important that you pay attention to the type of gold you wish to purchase.
+Gold is a significant investment in many cultures, so choosing the right type is crucial.
+Various alloys are available, offering different strengths and colours.
 There are several types of gold you can choose from and these variants are available by virtue of the concept of alloying in gold.
 On that note, we must also address the demand of 24-karat gold, a variant that is too soft to retain any shape it has been crafted into.
 Thus, it is better to opt for alloyed gold which is reasonably strong and can retain shape with much ease.

 Some popular variants of gold alloys are:

 Yellow Gold: This traditional gold variant is a mix of pure gold with zinc, copper and silver.
-Ornaments made out of this variant are hypo-allergenic in nature and when compared to others, these require low maintenance.
-You can wear jewellery made out of yellow gold on a daily basis.
+Ornaments made out of this variant are hypo-allergenic in nature and require relatively low maintenance.
+You can wear jewellery made out of yellow gold daily.

 White Gold: Ideal for everyday wear, white gold is the toughest variant you can find.
 Made by mixing nickel or palladium, zinc and copper this gold is pocket-friendly and highly durable.